Sigrid (singer): Artistry

 Sigrid's songs are underpinned by anger, melancholia, and disappointment; she says that it is easier to write about frustration than about having a nice time.
 For her love songs Sigrid cites Bonnie Raitt, Coldplay, Adele, Lykke Li, and Robyn as influences.

 Personal life

 Sigrid is a brand ambassador for Gore-Tex.
-While filming a commercial for the brand, she met Nikolai Schirmer, a professional skier from Tromsø.
-They dated, but the relationship had ended by June 2022.
+Until 2022, she was in a relationship with Norwegian skier and filmmaker Nikolai Schirmer.